The Amazing Flight of Little Ray

 Newborns sink to the ocean floor, then unfold to begin swim practice and strength training.
 Within days, consistent and powerful strokes develop for hunting.

 Don't worry about the bird in this story.
 Young stingrays have small and immature stingers.
 Fish stories end well.
-Ancient use for this toxin seems like a tall tale.
+Ancient use for stingray toxin seems like a tall tale.

 Greek dentists used the toxin to numb pain.
 The ancient medicine quickly lost strength.
 Modern drugs have longer shelf lives.
 The plant-based replacements spare stingrays.